On free Lie algebras and particles in electro-magnetic fields: Introduction

 \section{Introduction}

 The motion of a system of electromagnetic charges in special relativity in terms of multipoles is a well-known subject, see for example \cite{Dixon}.
-The motion could be described in terms of the world line of the center of mass and the multipoles of the distrbution of charges.
+The motion could be described in terms of the world line of the center of mass and the multipoles of the distribution of charges.\footnote{For a single (monopole moment) charge, the problem was also studied in~\cite{Taub:1948zza}.}

 The space-time symmetries of particles moving in an electro-magnetic background is much less known.
 To our knowledge the first attempt to study these symmetries was in the framework of kinematical algebras \cite{Bacry:1968zf} and was done by Bacry--Combe--Richard (BCR) in \cite{Bacry:1970ye} for the case of a particle in a given fixed constant electromagnetic field $F_{ab}$.
 The Lorentz generators that leave $F_{ab}$ invariant are two combinations of Lorentz generators